Story Discovery At Scale

 The Story Discovery at Scale conference brings together an emerging cohort of thought leaders and practitioners in the fields of computation and journalism to address challenges and explore potential collaborative work.

-The second year of this conclave – hosted by Big Local News at Stanford University, and sponsored by the Knight Foundation – is designed to foster conversation and the sharing of new ventures.
-The goal is to develop specific next steps in building a sustainable infrastructure for local news.
+The third year of this conclave – hosted by Big Local News at Stanford University, and sponsored by the Knight Foundation – is designed to foster conversation and the sharing of new ventures.
+This year, we will identify focused, collaborative projects for the community to develop with Big Local News.

 As part of the conference, you will have opportunities to share your projects and areas of interest.
 Researchers and computational journalists will present some of the latest techniques for story discovery in the news.
-There will be deep dives into key areas: automation, generative AI tools for data extraction, processing video and audio in smarter ways, product development, and more.
-Have an idea, let us know!
+There will be deep dives into key areas: automation, generative AI tools for data extraction, product development, and processing large troves of information in smarter ways, and in ways that will support telling stories.

 We look forward to seeing you soon.